AudeNec/AudeNec/README.md

-# 👋 Hi, I’m @AudeNec
+# 👋 Hi, I’m @AudeNec! <br> Learning fullstack developer

 ### Looking for opportunities

 👀 With solid skills in HTML, CSS, JavaScript, and React through **fullstack web development training**, I combine technical abilities with a background in project management.
-My experience in the cultural sector and social economy enables me to bridge technical execution with effective project coordination.
+My experience in the cultural sector and social economy enables me to bridge technical execution with effective project coordination. <br>
+📅 I am currently learning fullstack, and am available for jobs starting spring 2025.

 <!-- 🌱 I'm currently learning Express. -->
 🧩 On my free time, I like video games, crafts (sewing, etc), puzzle and going out with my friends 🍻